CoPO

 All you need to do is register.

-Any U.S. citizen who is at least 18 years old, who can understand and read English, and who has not been convicted of a felony is eligible to register.
+Any U.S. citizen who is at least 18 years old, can read and understand English, and has not been convicted of a felony is eligible to register.

 When I register with CoPO, do I have to provide ALL of the information requested?